Are we so distracted by social media that we have forgotten about “the media” in our marketing efforts?

 - Create Twitter lists of editors and reporters and stay informed of their interests regarding developing news and stories.

 - Subscribe to HARO and Profnet, platforms where reporters actively seek help.
+They need help finding a story, and you just so happen to have a story to pitch.
+Coincidence?

 - Don’t get creepy, liking reporters’ family pictures on Facebook or being too friendly on social platforms.
 Be personable but keep professional.
+Remember, you want to be on their good side, not force them to look over their shoulder.

 - Use social media ads to ‘target’ media outlets by genre, key terms, etc. It helps reporters and editors grow aware of your company, contributions, expertise, etc.